Frontpoint vs Lifeshield

 Top System Installation

 Professional monitoring means that you’re not alone in handling your home’s security.
-Let’s say you’re vacation in Bermuda and there’s no cell service.
+Let’s say you’re vacationing in Bermuda and there’s no cell service.
 What would you do if one of your alarms went off?
 Would you even know about it, or would you just allow the break-in to happen?
 That’s where professional monitoring comes in.
 They’ll contact emergency services when you can’t, so I recommend getting professional monitoring with any home security system.

 Frontpoint and Lifeshield Monitoring Options